 Initially, the Act required the victim of a crime to be clear of a felony conviction, but that made it difficult for some surviving family members to qualify for reparations.
 To ensure that resources were properly distributed, the state established the Crime Victims Reparations Board to oversee applications and awards.
 The Board generally voted to approve which applicants were eligible for compensation based on criteria such as law enforcement’s report of the crime.

-In the Act’s 2019 update, Louisiana lawmakers decided that crime victims’ families who apply for reparations may not be denied relief because of a criminal history.
+In the Act’s 2019 update, Louisiana lawmakers decided that crime victims’ families who apply for reparations may not be denied relief because of a history.
 With this new change, the Act eliminated its previous provision that required a victim to be free of a felony conviction during the previous five years before the crime occurred.

 Regardless of mistakes made by a victim in the past, the Board may consider approving an application based on: